 Home / Industry

-Newly Registered Domains List Shows Recent Registrations Continue to Pose Cybersecurity Risks
+Newly Registered Domain List Shows Recent Registrations Continue to Pose Cybersecurity Risks

-For example, we have kept identifying hundreds of suspicious newly registered domains in our Newly Registered & Just Expired Domains database even today, several of which are related to current world events such as the spread of COVID-19.
-Granted, a few hundred domains may not seem like a lot, bearing in mind that hundreds of thousands of new domains are registered daily.
-But that is still a lot given the potential risk and damage that a single successful phishing attack could cause.
+Granted, a few thousand domains may not seem like a lot, bearing in mind that hundreds of thousands of new domains are registered daily.
+But that is still a lot, given the potential risks and damage a successful phishing attack could cause.

-Since NRDs continue to be a threat in 2021, let’s recap what they are, the kinds of attacks they are part of, and how monitoring them can be beneficial to various cybersecurity stakeholders.
+Since NRDs continue to be a threat, let’s recap what they are, the kinds of attacks they are part of, and how monitoring them can be beneficial to various cybersecurity stakeholders.

 What Are Newly Registered Domains?

-Newly registered domains are those registered or having changed ownership within the past weeks.
-Domain age is identifiable via WHOIS lookups or by integrating a newly registered domain (NRD) database into Internet-connected platforms and applications.
-The latter option allows users to skip manual searches for WHOIS records to check if any domain of interest is newly registered.
+NRDs are domains that were registered or changed ownership within the past few weeks.
+Domain age is identifiable via WHOIS lookups or by integrating an NRD database into Internet-connected platforms and applications.
+The second option allows users to skip manual searches for WHOIS records to check if any domain of interest is newly registered.

 Attacks That Use Newly Registered Domains

 Cyber attackers make it a point to avoid detection and blocking to succeed.
 And if their malware or exploits get discovered, they, of course, don’t want to be identified as perpetrators.
-These are the reasons why they use newly registered domains in their attacks, such as:
+These are some reasons why they use NRDs in their attacks, such as:

 1. Spam and Phishing Campaigns

-These days, users get tons of COVID-19-related emails supposedly from reputable organizations giving updates, soliciting donations, spreading awareness about government subsidies or aid, or even supposedly following up on business proposals.
+These days, users get tons of investment-related emails supposedly from reputable organizations giving updates, offering help, or promising refunds and huge sums of money.

-What most may not know is that the links embedded in these messages don’t belong to the institutions the senders claim to be from.
+What may not be obvious at first is that attachments or embedded links and possibly even the email domains in these messages don’t belong to the institutions the senders claim to be from.
 And more often than not, the domains where the pages reside are newly registered and malicious.

 2. Malware Attacks

-Malware operators, including ransomware creators, often distribute their malicious wares via newly registered domains, too.
-This approach allows them to successfully infiltrate even protected target networks because the domains they use have yet to appear in blacklists.
+Malware operators, including ransomware creators, often distribute their malicious wares via NRDs, too.
+This approach may allow them to successfully infiltrate even protected target networks because the domains they use have yet to appear in blacklists.

 In light of these and other attacks involving recent domain registrations, integrating NRD lists into existing solutions and systems can help lessen the chances of yet unknown threat vectors bypassing security perimeters.

-Who Can Benefit from Newly Registered Domains List Integration?
+Who Can Benefit from Newly Registered Domain List Integration?

 Three types of security enterprise users can benefit from NRD database integration, namely: